February 16, 2017, 12:00 pm - 1:30 pm CT / 1:00 pm - 2:30 pm ET

 Introduction and Moderator

-Arlene Salamendra Discussion and Reaction to Presentations AND The Voice of Patient and Family
+Mary E. Foley, PhD, RN, FAAN Discussion and Reaction to Presentation AND The Voice of the Patient and Family